H. Jess and Donna Senecal Endowed Dean’s Chair and Dean of the Business School at University of Redlands.

 Why?
 It’s such a simple question, but a critical one.

-For the University of Redlands School of Business, our defining answer both builds upon the traditions of the past and looks ahead to the future.
+For the University of Redlands School of Business & Society, our defining answer both builds upon the traditions of the past and looks ahead to the future.

-What is the why of business education and the Redlands School of Business?
+What is the why of business education and the Redlands School of Business & Society?

 We believe that people with business education demonstrably improve both an organization’s bottom line and add important social value.
 We live in a highly connected era in which businesses do not operate in isolation but are immersed in relationships with employees, customers, suppliers, and communities.
 This holistic view of business is grounded in the liberal arts tradition but focused on the practical aspects of business success.

-At the Redlands School of Business, we are keenly focused on empowering our students to succeed through what we call 21st century business skills.
+At the Redlands School of Business & Society, we are keenly focused on empowering our students to succeed through what we call 21st century business skills.
 Survey after survey reveals that employers recruit and promote professionals who have these particular broad technical, organizational, and people skills that allow them to work effectively in diverse situations.

 We are organized to deliver these valued skills.
 Our centers and initiatives, including the Banta Center for Ethical and Purposeful Leadership, the Purposeful Leadership Initiative, the Center for Spatial Business, and the Spatial Business Initiative further distinguish our educational approach in technical and ethical dimensions.

 This purpose builds on a rich tradition of creating opportunities for working professionals.
 University of Redlands was on the forefront of professional education when it created what was then called Whitehead College.
-Whitehead College eventually became the Redlands School of Education and the Redlands School of Business.
-In the ensuing decades, the Redlands School of Business has graduated more than 30,000 students.
+Whitehead College eventually became the Redlands School of Education and the Redlands School of Business & Society.
+In the ensuing decades, the Redlands School of Business & Society has graduated more than 30,000 students.
 We are proud of this tremendous accomplishment and determined to reach ever-greater levels of achievement.

 I am personally inspired by our mission and the commitment of members of our diverse student body, the great majority of whom are pursuing their degree while working full time.
 I am inspired by our dedicated faculty, who carry heavy teaching loads and often travel among campuses.
 Thus, my responsibility as dean is to work collaboratively with our faculty and staff to foster the best in teaching, research, and public engagement so that our students can achieve their aspirations.